 Current Community Involvement

 Youth Empowerment and Support Services – YESS provides a wide variety of services to youth at risk and in crisis.
 I am the vice-chair of the YESS Board of Directors.
+With the rest of the board, I help provide the executive director with support and guidance in the operation and direction of the organization.
 I think it goes without saying that these kids are dealing with things they should never have to think about.
-I want to give any help I can to provide them the resources they need to be safe, healthy, and happy.
+They are our future and I want to give any help I can to provide them the resources they need to be safe, healthy, and happy.